collective/collective.developermanual/source/content/importexport.rst

 * If both sites have identical version and add-on product configuration you can use Zope Management Interface export/import

-* If they don't and you e.g. have different Plone version on source and target site, you need to use add-on product like `quintagroup.transmogrifier <http://projects.quintagroup.com/products/wiki/quintagroup.transmogrifier>`_
+* If they don't (e.g. have different Plone version on source and target site), you need to use add-on products to export and import the content to a common format, e.g. JSON files.

 Zope 2 import / export
 --------------------------